scratchtoolsforscratch/test/README.md

-## Welcome to the JuegOStrower Script Page!

-### Hello!
-I'm making all new site with all my avaible tools for scratch, it's called ScratchToolKit and you can see the preview and the avaible projects in www.juegostrower.tk
+## Welcome!
+I'm making an all new website with my tools for scratch.
+Now, you can find the old version on www.juegostrower.tk .
+The source code of the new version is not published yet.
+It's schuduled to by released between march and may.
+At this point, I removed all the old tools on the home of the website, letting only the very good ones.
+If you need one of the old ones, look for it on github or contact me on Scratch.
+When the new website is ready, the old one will be removed.